10 Visitors Insurance Exclusions That Might Surprise You

 Visitors insurance does not cover mental health related incidents, including self-inflicted bodily harm or injury.
 Incidents, injuries, or trip cancellations due to mental illnesses such as anxiety, depression, or other psychological conditions are not covered by visitors health insurance.

-10. Injures Incurred Under the Influence of Alcohol or Drugs
+10. Injuries Incurred Under the Influence of Alcohol or Drugs

 If you are injured while legally drunk or under the influence of drugs, a medical insurance policy will not cover the costs of any medical treatment received.
 You are entirely responsible for medical bills for injuries incurred under the influence of alcohol or drugs.